 So you’ve decided you want the cachet, not to mention the advance payment, that comes with publishing your book the old fashioned way.
 But where do you get started?

-First of all, not every category of book is appropriate for a major publishing house, and not every book will be of interest to agents.
+Do You Need a Literary Agent?First of all, not every category of book is appropriate for a major publishing house, and not every book will be of interest to agents.
 They’ll be considering not only the likelihood of getting a deal but also the likely size of your advance, which determines how much they earn.
 The size of the advance will depend on the scope of the audience that a publisher envisions for a given book.
 Agents will take this into account, and you should too.
 This means that books with small, niche, target audiences, and non-fiction specific to trades and academic fields, may not get much attention from agents.

 Submitting Your Work to an AgentMake sure you take the time to understand what agents expect in a submission.
 Above all else, make sure you pay close attention to an individual agent’s submission guidelines.
 But generally speaking, expect to submit sample chapters, a query letter with a brief description of your book, and a one to two-page synopsis that reveals the ending of a novel.
 For non-fiction, you’ll usually submit a twenty to thirty page book proposal, which is basically a business plan arguing why your book can find an audience and succeed.
 Often, your ability to make this argument will matter more than your writing itself.

 The Role of an AgentRemember, while interest from an agent is a vote of confidence, it doesn’t guarantee success, or an appealing deal from a publisher.
 They can’t make up for problems with your manuscript.
 They may offer feedback and even a critique, but won’t serve as an editor.
 An agent is there to translate what you’ve written into a something that will catch the interest of editors at the major publishing houses, using their networks, relationships, and experience.